Convenient Semi-Friend: Characters

 Suuna's roommate, whom she saw flirting with another girl during their first meeting.
 She claims the other girl is her sefure, but as Suuna is unfamiliar with the term, she claims it is short for "semi-friend".
 She has a gyaru personality.

 Publication

 The series is written and illustrated by Minori Chigusa.
-It was originally released as a guest series in Houbunsha's Manga Time Kirara magazine, before beginning serialization in May 2023.
+It was originally released as a guest series in Houbunsha's Manga Time Kirara magazine, before being serialized from May 9, 2023, to September 9, 2026.
 The first tankōbon volume was released on December 26, 2023.
 To commemorate the volume's release, selected Gamers outlets featured a pop-up section selling series merchandise.

 In December 2024, Yen Press announced that they had licensed the series for English publication.